otohime-site/web/README.md

 ### The Otohime front-end

-It is a TypeScript / React project.
+It is a TypeScript / React project, serving the [Otohime](https://otohi.me/) front-end and the [bookmarklet](https://otohi.me/go.js) to trigger the update.

 #### Get Started